bg-gfs/helpdesk/README.md

-# Gitoqlk
+# Gitoqlok
-Gitoqlk - easy-to-use tool for version control and collaborative developers work in Qlik Sense.
+Gitoqlok - easy-to-use tool for version control and collaborative developers work in Qlik Sense.

 This repository is designed to collect user feedback, success stories and transparency in the extension development process.
 If you have any questions, ideas or have found a bug, welcome.